 SCCOG Regional Human Services Coordinating Council

-The Southeastern Connecticut Council of Governments identified a need for greater coordination between human services agencies in 2011 when it formed the state’s first Regional Human Services Coordinating Committee (RHSCC) comprised of representatives from the region’s municipalities, state agencies, and non-profit human service organizations.
-State legislation has since been passed to mandate the creation of such councils, directing councils to “develop approaches to improve service delivery and achieve cost savings in the region.”
+In 2011, the Southeastern Connecticut Council of Governments identified a need for greater coordination between human services agencies.
+SCCOG formed the state’s first Regional Human Services Coordinating Committee (RHSCC), which is comprised of representatives from the region’s municipalities, State agencies, and non-profit human service organizations.

 In 2013, the Connecticut General Assembly passed Public Act 13-247, which required Regional Councils of Governments to convene human services coordinating councils.
 This legislation cemented the role of the RHSCC and provides that human services coordinating councils meet to:

 - Ensure that regional plans and activities are coordinated with the human service needs of each region; and